Energy Law Academy Course 102: An Introduction to Electricity and Electric Rate Regulation

 The course will also cover alternative regulatory regimes, development of competitive wholesale and retail electric markets, enforcement of the prohibition against market manipulation, the role of Regional Transmission Organizations, and the reliability regime administered by the North American Electric Reliability Corporation.

-**Full agenda, registration, and speakers coming soon!**
+**Final agenda and speakers coming soon!**

 Wednesday, June 25

-12:15 – 12:30: Welcome and Opening Remarks
+12:15 – 12:30 PM: Welcome and Opening Remarks

-12:30 – 1:15: Introduction to Electric Utility Industry and Legal and Economic Overview
+12:30 – 1:30 PM: Introduction to Electric Utility Industry and Legal and Economic Overview

 This session will provide an overview of the electric utility industry.
 Our faculty will also address the extent and limits of state and federal jurisdiction under state law and the Federal Power Act (FPA).
 Our faculty will cover: